vkayy/vkdb/README.md

 This time-window compaction strategy enables:
 - Fast queries, as SSTables beyond C0 are disjoint and only intersecting ranges need to be scanned.
-- Efficient storage, as older data is consolidated into larger chunks whilst recent data stays grnaular.
+- Efficient storage, as older data is consolidated into larger chunks whilst recent data stays granular.
 - Reduced write amplification, with C0 as a buffer and merges occurring on progressively larger time windows.

 <p align="right"><a href="#readme-top">back to top</a></p>